Innmind/XML/README.md

 $parent = (new ParentNode($childNode))($treeToSearchIn);
 ```

-Here `$parent` will always be an instance of `NodeInterface`, in case the parent is not found an exception will be thrown.
+Here `$parent` will always be an instance of `Node`, in case the parent is not found an exception will be thrown.

 Here is the full list of visitors you have access to by default: